 THEATER – Lindsay Boucher

-- Must have been enrolled in at least one drama class all three years.
+- The student has been enrolled in at least one theater class all three years of high school.

-- Must participate in at least two major productions.
+- The student participated in at least two major productions here at Woods Cross

 WORLD LANGUAGES – Noelle Britte

 - Must have only A or A- grades in language classes.

 - ASL: Complete at least Level 2 (concurrent enrollment); active member of SLAM 1 year

 - French: Complete at least Level 3; at least 1 year at WXHS; at least 1 concurrent enrollment year

 - Spanish: Complete at least Level 3; at least 2 years at WXHS